-Since 2013, Taro has entered into various commercial transactions, including product distribution and service agreements with Sun in the ordinary course of our business.
+Since 2013, Taro has entered into various commercial transactions, including product distribution and logistics, manufacturing and service agreements with Sun in the ordinary course of our business.
 The Company does not currently deem any of these transactions material or unusual and believes that the terms of these transactions are comparable to those offered by or that could be obtained from unrelated third parties.
-Additionally, pursuant to Israeli requirements, each of the transactions was presented to the Audit Committee, which determined that each such transaction was not considered extraordinary, as defined in the Israeli Companies Law and therefore did not require shareholder approval.
+Additionally, pursuant to Israeli requirements, each of the material transactions was presented to the Audit Committee, which determined that each such transaction was not considered extraordinary, as defined in the Israeli Companies Law and therefore did not require shareholder approval.
 The Audit Committee further determined the approval requirements for the different types of transactions.

-In April 2016, Sun and Taro affiliates entered into a services arrangement (the "Services Agreement") that is intended to allow the companies to share the services of certain employees of the respective companies involved in certain North American management and operations in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), Management, Procurement, and certain aspects of Commercial and Customer Service, Finance (including Accounts Receivable and Accounts Payable processing and Tax compliance), Regulatory Affairs and Supply Chain (each a "Service Area" and collectively, "Service Areas").
+In April 2016, Sun and Taro affiliates entered into a services arrangement (the "Services Agreement") that is intended to allow the companies to share the services of certain employees of the respective companies involved in certain North American management and operations functions in North America and Israel in the following areas: Human Resources, Information Technology, Legal (including intellectual property matters), Management, Procurement, and certain aspects of Commercial and Customer Service, Finance (including Accounts Receivable and Accounts Payable processing and Tax compliance), Regulatory Affairs.
+Supply Chain and Operations (Management Services only) (each a "Service Area" and collectively, "Service Areas").

 The companies are required to maintain records (the "Service Reports") of the costs associated with the provision of the services under the Services Agreement, and allocate such costs to the applicable Services Areas, based upon the established allocation methodologies for each Service Area.
-Our Audit Committee will review the Service Reports on a semi-annual basis and will review annually, the Service Agreement as a whole, to determine its efficacy and whether it is in our best interests.
+The Services Agreement requires our Audit Committee to review the Service Reports on a semi-annual basis and the Services Agreement as a whole, on an annual basis to determine its efficacy and whether it is in our best interests.